-The aim of this project was to conduct the Jolly Phonics programme in the teaching of English reading in public and private sectors primary schools in Pakistan and assess its impact on early grade reading outcomes.
-Objectives of this study under consideration were to:
+The aim of this project was to conduct the Jolly Phonics programme in the teaching of English reading in public and private sectors primary schools in Pakistan and assess its impact on early grade reading outcomes

-1. Determine if the synthetic phonics approach of teaching English, and specially the Jolly Phonics programme, leads to faster progress in the pupils' reading ability in English than those pupils not taught using the programme.
+Determine if the synthetic phonics approach of teaching English, and specially the Jolly Phonics programme, leads to faster progress in the pupils' reading ability in English than those pupils not taught using the programme.

-2. Determine whether the Jolly Phonics programme is effective for all student groups (gender, ECD experience and language spoken at home).
+Determine whether the Jolly

+Phonics programme is

+effective for all student

+groups (gender, ECD

+experience and language

+spoken at home).